 - In HTML, use one HTML Heading H1 per page, and arrange the rest hierarchically

 - Include headers and captions for illustrative tables

-- Make sure any PDFs that they upload are structured probably (but organising them hierarchically using headers) and ideally created from Word documents using PDF software
+- Make sure any PDFs that they upload are structured properly (but organising them hierarchically using headers) and ideally created from Word documents using PDF software

 - Avoid garish colours and anything use sufficient contrast levels between background and text

 - Check your documents’ accessibility by using MS Office’s Accessibility checker

 For technical content including equations, diagrams and plots etc., please see the Writing Accessible Technical Content page.

 To help get you started, here is a brief guide providing a good overview of accessibility: